 - The giver (called the grantor) must deliver it the recipient (called the grantee).

 - The grantee must accept it.

-gift of a deed can, and sometimes should, be turned
+Thus, the gift of a deed can, and sometimes should, be turned down.

 A quiet title action is a special legal proceeding to determine rightful, legal property ownership.
 It is often a preventative or “friendly” lawsuit to ensure that no other parties have conflicting claims to a title, or to resolve an ambiguity.
 Depending on state law provisions, the plaintiff—that is, the party filing the complaint—may be the mortgage lender, a potential buyer, the legal title holder, or someone in actual possession of the property.

 Prevailing in a quiet title action enables the rightful owner to get title insurance, to take a loan out on the property, and to convey the property free and clear of any cloud on the title.

 Whenever doubt or ambiguity arises as to ownership in a title search, the title company will not issue a title insurance policy.
 This means the property lacks marketable title.
 To obtain a mortgage loan, title insurance is necessary.Continue reading “What Is a Quiet Title Action?”

 It’s your home.
 You might wish to adding another person—perhaps an intimate friend or a family member.
 Doing this is a relatively simple action.
 And you have the right to do it.